In Biden climate show, watch for cajoling, conflict, pathos

 After the United States helped negotiate the last two climate agreements — 1997’s Kyoto Protocol and 2015’s Paris accord — Presidents George W. Bush and Donald Trump backed out.
 The United States last year became the only country to leave the Paris deal.

-That dramatic way is to announce one of the world’s most ambitious national goals for cutting the gases that cause climate change: cutting them between 50% and 52% by 2030 compared with 2005.
+That dramatic way is to announce what is expected to be one of the world’s most ambitious national goals for cutting the gases that cause climate change: cutting them at least in half by 2030 compared with 2005.

-“That is quite a welcome message after the four years we painfully witnessed,” said Christiana Figueres, the former U.N. climate chief, who helped forge the Paris accord.
+“That is quite a welcome message after the four years we painfully witnessed,” said Christiana Figueres, the former United Nations climate chief, who helped forge the Paris accord.
 “The fact that the United States is back is very important.”

 WHY WATCH